ritvikmath/jekyll-now/_posts/2017-6-14-SAT_Analysis.md

 ## Correlations Between Subjects

 It is no surprise that the three SAT subjects seem to "move together" in all the dimensions above.
-If we just compute the correlation coefficient between each pair of the three subjects, we get the following results.
-It is intuitive that math and reading, which share certain skills, are more correlated than either is to math.
+If we just compute the **correlation coefficient between each pair of the three subjects**, we get the following results.
+It is intuitive that reading and writing, which share certain skills, are more correlated than either is to math.

 <figure>
 <center>